Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 14 | 6 | 1 |
 | 5 | 2 | 26 |

-These three values of *d*, *k*, and *f* appear to be close to optimal, meaning that changing them does not improve our classification metrics.
+These three values of *d*, *k*, and *f* appear to be close to optimal, in that changing them does not improve our classification metrics.
 We should ask why this is the case.

 We start with *d*.
 If we set *d* too large, then once again the curse of dimension strikes.
 Using *d* equal to 344 (with *k* equal to 1 and *f* equal to 10) produces the baffling confusion matrix below, in which every element in the space is somehow closest to a lymphocyte.